What I Turn To When Eating 'Just One' Piece of Halloween Candy Fails

 While kids can seemingly pound their Halloween candy without more than a sugar high, most adults would be left with a stomach ache the next day.
 Researchers from the Buck Institute of Age Research in California actually uncovered a gene that causes adult ‘candy intolerance.’
 The researchers studied a population of fruit flies and found that the Foxo gene (a gene found in both flies and humans), an insulin transcription responder, turns on and off in younger fruit flies, allowing them to easily adapt to changes in diet.
 In older flies the Foxo gene remains turned on, which disrupts their metabolism.

-When your stomach hurts you probably don’t care too much about fruit flies or the Foxo gene.
-You could head to the bathroom cabinet for any number of over-the-counter medications that ‘treat’ diarrhea, heartburn, nausea and upset stomach.
-Instead, I’ve chosen to turn to a natural Chinese herbal formula that’s worked for millions of people for thousands of years.
+When your stomach feels off, you probably don’t care much about fruit flies or the Foxo gene.
+You could reach for a number of over-the-counter options that are commonly used for occasional digestive discomfort.
+Instead, I’ve chosen to support my digestive health with a traditional Chinese herbal formula that has been used for generations to help maintain digestive balance and comfort.

-Digestive Harmony works to maintain stomach balance, harmony and gut health.
-It can be used for short-term relief caused by over-indulging or daily to keep your stomach settled.
-I’m keeping it on hand for Halloween night because, frankly, I’ve probably purchased much too much candy again this year.
+Digestive Harmony helps support stomach balance, digestive comfort, and overall gut health.
+It can be used occasionally after over-indulging, or daily as part of a routine to help maintain a calm and balanced digestive system.
+I’m keeping it on hand for Halloween night because, honestly, I’ve probably bought way too much candy again this year.

 Receive 15% Off Your Order with Promo Code "HALLOWEEN"